 4. No one knows your baby better than you.

 This is something I had to teach myself.
-Jules, mom of three discloses it was the most valuable piece of advice she heard early on.
-In-kind, listening to your instincts.
+But new moms need to listen to their instincts.
 If someone makes a suggestion to you that doesn’t sit well, let your gut be your guide.
 Vanessa, mom of three, suggests saying, “Thanks, I’ve got this,” to shut it down.

 5. Understand parents who parent differently than you are doing their best too.

-I have friends who chose to formula feed because they could not take how draining and exhausting breastfeeding was and it was impacting their mental health.
+I have friends who chose to formula feed because she could not take how draining and exhausting breastfeeding was and it was impacting her mental health.
 When my son was about five-months-old, I got so tired I stopped putting him in his crib and co-slept because I couldn’t get enough sleep any other way.

 Every situation is unique and so are each person’s limitations.

 6. Whether it’s good or bad, it isn’t forever.

 The best piece of parenting wisdom I was ever given was from one of my regional managers.
 He said, no matter if it’s incredibly good or incredibly tiring, understand everything is fleeting.
 Relish in the good and hold onto it while you can.
 Motor through the hard times knowing there is an end in sight.
 No matter what, there will be a day your baby no longer nurses, does sleep through the night, doesn’t fit into your arms, and needs you way less.